-Apply power to the Glow Combi Boiler and create a heating demand by closing the end switch (place wire jumper between terminal 1 & 2).
+Apply power to the Glow Combi Boiler.
+Ensure correct polarity from power supply.
+Reversed phase of power supply will result in the lockout of unit with "Loc 1".
+Create a heating demand by closing the end switch (place wire jumper between terminal 1 & 2).
 The boiler will initiate a purge cycle, and an ignition should occur.
 (The control system has a built-in ignition retry, allowing the system to try at least three times, before locking-out.)